 Ethics and Philosophy

-Ethics is a subject within philosophy.
+As a subject of study in itself, ethics comes within philosophy.
 One of the central questions philosophy explores is the understanding of what it means to be good or to do the right thing.
-Within ethical philosophy attempts are made to establish a basis for values and principles to guide behaviour in practice.
+Within ethical or moral philosophy attempts are made to establish a basis for values and principles to guide behaviour in practice.

 Home Page Quote